devfindles/devfindles/README.md

 Hey!
 I'm @devfindles.

 A newbie in the programming world, I'm learning:
-- Python, HTML, CSS, JavaScript
+- Swift, SwiftUI and Javascript

 I'll update this when I've learned one.
 <!---